-And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.
+But every priest stands daily ministering and repetitively offering the same sacrifices, which can never take away sins.
 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God.

 Only the High Priest could enter into the Holy of Holies, and that but once a year, and then not without the blood of the sacrifice that was to be sprinkled onto the mercy seat.